2 c all-purpose flour

 Return the pan to medium heat for about 1 minute, stirring constantly, to dry out the paste.
 Put the paste into a bowl and let cool for a few minutes.

 Add the eggs to a measuring cup and beat until mixed.
 Add a little bit of the eggs, beating with the wooden spoon.
 Once all the eggs are incorporated into the mixture, it should be smooth and shiny, and thick enough to pipe.

 The choux paste is now ready to use.
 If you are not using it immediately put plastic wrap directly on the dough.

-Pipe the dough into desire shape onto a baking sheet lined with parchment paper or silicone mat.
+Pipe the dough into the desired shape onto a baking sheet lined with parchment paper or a silicone mat.
 Brush with egg wash.
 Bake at 375oF until dry and crisp, but soft inside, depending on the shape Between 15 to 30 min.
 Cool on a wire rack.